Peki’in

 Touring Peki’in

 Reaching the heart of the old Peki’in is tricky.
-Its center is semi hidden between a maze of narrow alleys.
-Several restaurants and shops are set around its main plaza, as well as a big sculpture of Al-Atrash and Junbalat, two Druze leaders.
+Its center is semi-hidden in a maze of narrow alleys.
+Several restaurants and shops cluster around its central plaza, which also boasts a sculpture of Al-Atrash and Junbalat, two Druze leaders.
 The Jewish synagogue is in an alley off the main square.
-Renovated in 1873 it is similar in style to some of the synagogues in Safed.
-Several decorated stones inside the synagogue are possibly from another synagogue that stood here in antiquity.
-By Local tradition they are from the Second Jewish Temple in Jerusalem.
-A new visitors center opened in 2018 near the synagogue presents the life of Margalit Zinati, the last Jew of old Peki’in.
+Renovated in 1873, it is similar in style to some of the synagogues in Safed.
+Several decorated stones inside the synagogue are possibly reused from another synagogue that stood here in antiquity.
+According to tradition, these stones are originally from the Second Jewish Temple in Jerusalem.
+A new visitor center opened in 2018 near the synagogue and presents the life of Margalit Zinati, the last Jew of old Peki’in.

 A tour of Peki’in can be combined with a day tour in the north.